LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/installation.rst

 Installation and Configuration
 ==============================

-This chapter describes how to install, configure, and uninstall SimulatorToFMU.
+This chapter describes how to install, configure, and uninstall SimulatorToFMU on Windows and Linux operating systems.
+SimulatorToFMU is currently not supported on Mac OS.

 Software requirements